ThrowTheSwitch/CMock/docs/CMock_Summary.md

   * default: mocks

 * `:mock_prefix`:
   The prefix to prepend to your mock files.
-For example, if it's “Mock”, a file “USART.h” will get a mock called “MockUSART.c”.
+For example, if it's `Mock`, a file “USART.h” will get a mock called “MockUSART.c”.
 This CAN be used with a suffix at the same time.

   * default: Mock

 * `:mock_suffix`:
   The suffix to append to your mock files.
-For example, it it's "_Mock", a file "USART.h" will get a mock called "USART_Mock.h".
+For example, it it's `_Mock`, a file "USART.h" will get a mock called "USART_Mock.h".
 This CAN be used with a prefix at the same time.